5 or 6 days

 7-8hrs · 20km

-Waking up for your first morning out in the Alaskan wilds, tuck into some breakfast and load up the kayaks as you head south.
+Wake up, tuck into some breakfast and load up the kayaks as you head south.
 Paddle out of Shoup Bay, through the Valdez Narrows and push on through into Valdez Arm.
 The scenery starts to open up as sheer green cliffs and snow-capped peaks frame the emerald waters.
 Paddle along the dramatic coastline, watching waterfalls cascade down from the cliffs.
 Reach tonight's camp spot at a beautiful bay flanked with rainforest and high peaks.
 In the evening you can paddle into "Bear's Kitchen" to look out for the bears who come here to feed on salmon.

 Wildlife spotting in Heather Bay